-Geoff Emberling is Assistant Research Scientist at the Kelsey Museum and is currently directing field research on ancient Nubia in northern Sudan.
+Geoff Emberling is Assistant Research Scientist at the Kelsey Museum and is currently directing field research on ancient Nubia at El Kurru in northern Sudan.
 He received a BA in Anthropology from Harvard and a PhD in Anthropology and Near Eastern Studies from the University of Michigan with a dissertation on ethnicity in early Mesopotamia.
 He has previously held positions as Lecturer at the University of Copenhagen, Assistant Curator in the Department of Ancient Near Eastern Art at the Metropolitan Museum of Art, and as Museum Director and Chief Curator at the Oriental Institute of the University of Chicago.

 His research interests include comparative perspectives on ancient cities, states, empires, and ethnicity with a particular focus on ancient cultures across the Middle East and North Africa.
 He has also written on the politics of archaeological practice and museum display.